France in the Middle Ages: Philip III and Philip IV (1270–1314)

 Flanders remained stubbornly rebellious and insubordinate.
 Although their count had been imprisoned by Philip, this did not prevent the Flemish burghers from rising up against French troops stationed there, inflicting a sensational defeat on them at the 1302 Battle of Courtrai.
 Eventually however, the king began a new offensive into Flanders and a peace was finally agreed to in 1305 which however still failed to placate the Flemish townsmen.

-In addition, Philip IV extended royal jurisdiction by treaty into the ecclesiastical territories of Vivers, Cahors, Mende, and Le Puy.
+Philip extended royal jurisdiction by treaty into the ecclesiastical territories of Vivers, Cahors, Mende, and Le Puy.
 With all this, the king could now assert power nearly anywhere in France, yet there was still a great deal of work yet to be done and French rulers for the time being continued to do without Brittany, Burgundy, and numerous lesser territories although they legislated for the whole realm.
 Governmental administration in France during this period became more bureaucratic and sophisticated along with the steady expansion of royal power.
 Even so, the Capetian kings should not be taken as arbitrary tyrants since feudal custom and tradition still acted as restraints on them.

 If Philip's policies provoked hostility and complaints, it was because they favored no class in particular.
 The king's policy towards the towns remained fairly traditional, but this was not the case with the Church.
 When he wanted to tax French clergy to fund military campaigns, he encountered the objection of Pope Boniface VIII.
 The pope had received a number of complaints from French and English clergy over lay taxes and thus issued the bull Clericis lacios in 1296 declaring that papal consent was necessary for this.
 Philip however became infuriated and issued loud arguments in defense of his actions, leaving the clergy divided over the matter.
 Eventually the pope withdrew his objection.